M0LTE/dapps/README.md

 - `dst=topicname@gb7aaa-4` is routing information- in this case the ultimate destination for this message is pub/sub topic `topicname` hosted at remote DAPPS instance `gb7aaa-4`
 - `ttl=1730070725` is an optional TTL for the message, in seconds since epoch.
 DAPPS will make no attempt to deliver a message past its TTL.
 - `dst=queuename@gb7aaa-4` is the ultimate destination of this message.
 In this example, `gb7aaa-4` is the call + ssid of the node and DAPPS instance which the DAPPS system will attempt to deliver this message to, and `queuename` relates to the remote DAPPS-using application.
-- `key=value` is zero or more key/value pairs, akin to arbitrary headers
+- `key=value` is zero or more key/value pairs, akin to arbitrary headers.
+These should be used sparingly and not in place of a message payload.
-- `chk=0f` is an optional checksum, calculated as below, validated at the receiving side
+- `chk=0f` is an optional checksum, calculated as below, validated at the receiving side.
+For ease, this should be the last key-value pair.
 - `\n` is a newline character, not the string literal `\n`

 #### "ihave" command checksum